-Tram is one of the useful modes of public transport in the UK.
-The usage of tram began 1860 in London, the horses drew these trams.
-With the passing of years, tram started running with steam and then with electricity.
+Tram is one of the most useful modes of public transport in the UK.
+The usage of trams began in 1860 in London, the horses drew these trams.
+With the passing of years, trams started running with steam and then with electricity.

 But with the increase in usage of Tram, the accident cases also increased.

 Now, the UK will get its first automatic braking tram service in London.
-These systems will automatically apply brake whenever the tram exceeds the speed limit in the particular location.
+These systems will automatically apply brakes whenever the tram exceeds the speed limit in a particular location.

 This system will work along with the warning sign and speed monitoring system added in 2017, used to know about the driver’s distraction and tiredness.

 RAIB also found that the driver was taking a nap due to his tiredness.
 This pointed out the need to find a solution to help the driver.
-So, the government has fitted the cat’s eye in the tunnel and chevrons have been painted for helping the driver.
-The cat’s eye is a pair of the reflective sphere that marks the centre of the track for the driver’s attention.
-Chevron is a safety warning strip painted with yellow and black colour.
+So, the government has fitted the cat’s eye in the tunnel and chevrons have been painted to help the driver.
+The cat’s eye is a pair of reflective spheres that marks the center of the track for the driver’s attention.
+Chevron is a safety warning strip painted yellow and black color.

 These safety measures with an automatic braking system will ensure public security in the tram.
 These methods will help to reduce tram crashes.